-Fiscal Year 2023 Business Highlights1
+Fiscal Year 2024 Business Highlights1

-Our operating results for fiscal year 2023 reflected solid financial results, highlighted by record net sales of US\$3.8 billion, an increase of 4% compared to fiscal year 2022.
-Adjusted earnings before interest and taxes ("EBIT") of US\$780 million and Adjusted net income of US\$606 million in fiscal year 2023 decreased 4% and 2%, respectively, compared to fiscal year 2022.
-The challenging global macro environment conditions and high input costs that included significant inflationary pressures, impacted all of our segment results for the year.
+Our operating results for fiscal year 2024 reflected solid financial results, highlighted by record net sales of US\$3.9 billion, an increase of 4% compared to fiscal year 2023.
+Adjusted earnings before interest and taxes ("EBIT") of US\$941 million and Adjusted net income of US\$708 million in fiscal year 2024 increased 21% and 17%, respectively, compared to fiscal year 2023.

-The following graphs show our performance for key financial measures during fiscal year 2023, with a comparison to prior corresponding periods:
+The following graphs show our performance for key financial measures during fiscal year 2024, with a comparison to prior corresponding periods:

-1 Please see the "Glossary of Abbreviations and Definitions" in Section 4 of this Annual Report for a reconciliation of non-GAAP financial measures used in this Remuneration Report to the most directly comparable US GAAP financial measure.
+Please see the "Glossary of Abbreviations and Definitions" in Section 4 of this Annual Report for a reconciliation of non-GAAP financial measures used in this Remuneration Report to the most directly comparable US GAAP financial measure.

-Fiscal Year 2023 Compensation Highlights
+Fiscal Year 2024 Compensation Highlights

-Our fiscal year 2023 compensation continued to reflect and promote our pay-for-performance philosophy and our stated goal to position Senior Executive Officer fixed base salary and benefits at the median and total target direct remuneration (comprising fixed and target variable remuneration) at the 75th percentile of our Peer Group (defined herein), if stretch short- and long-term target performance goals are met.
+Our fiscal year 2024 compensation continued to reflect and promote our pay-for-performance philosophy and our stated goal to position Senior Executive Officer fixed base salary and benefits at the median and total target direct remuneration (comprising fixed and target variable remuneration) at the 75th percentile of our Peer Group (defined herein), if stretch short- and long-term target performance goals are met.

-The following is a summary of the key aspects and events that occurred relative to the Company's remuneration policies, programs and arrangements during the course of fiscal year 2023:
+The following is a summary of the key aspects and events that occurred relative to the Company's remuneration policies, programs and arrangements during the course of fiscal year 2024:

-- No changes were made to the design of the of our Short-Term Incentive program in fiscal year 2023, which is comprised of both the Company Performance Plan ("CP Plan") and Individual Performance Plan ("IP Plan").
+- No changes were made to the core design of the of our Short-Term Incentive program in fiscal year 2024, which is comprised of both the Company Performance Plan ("CP Plan") and Individual Performance Plan ("IP Plan").
 The CP Plan continues to measure both Growth and Returns when assessing Company performance and shareholder value creation.
-A complete description of the CP Plan for fiscal year 2023 is set out in the section titled "Incentive Arrangements" later in this Remuneration Report. - No changes were made to the design of the LTI Plan for fiscal year 2023.
-The LTI plan remains similar to the fiscal year 2022 plan with updated financial targets.
+A complete description of the CP Plan for fiscal year 2024 is set out in the section titled "Incentive Arrangements" later in this Remuneration Report. - No changes were made to the design of the LTI Plan for fiscal year 2024.
+The LTI plan remains similar to the fiscal year 2023 plan with updated financial targets.
 A complete description of the LTI program, including the applicable performance hurdles, is set out in the section titled "Incentive Arrangements" later in this Remuneration Report.

-Fiscal Year 2023 Total Target Compensation
+Fiscal Year 2024 Total Target Compensation

 Remuneration packages for Senior Executive Officers reflect our remuneration philosophy and comprise a mixture of fixed base salary, benefits and variable performance-based incentives.
 The Remuneration Committee seeks to appropriately balance fixed and variable remuneration in order to align our total compensation structure with our pay-for-performance philosophy.
-The following chart summarizes total target compensation awarded to each Senior Executive Officer in fiscal year 2023:
+The following chart summarizes total target compensation awarded to each Senior Executive Officer in fiscal year 2024: